jainam-r/ArangoDB-Multi-Modal-Graph/README.md

 Processing Wikidata dumps is just like any `ETL job`:

-`Extract` — we’ve got the raw data by now, just ingest it in your processing tool `Transform` — discard entities you are not interested in, and transform the entities you need into the format required for the loading phase
+`Extract` — we’ve got the raw data by now, just ingest it in your processing tool.

+`Transform` — discard entities you are not interested in, and transform the entities you need into the format required for the loading phase.

-`Load` — import your new clean data into your database or system of choice
+`Load` — import your new clean data into your database or system of choice.

 --------------------------------------------------------------------------------------